TheKailaCode/CodeWars/README.md

 <strong>Tech Used:</strong> <em>JavaScript</em>

-<p>I look forward to challenging myself to a codewars solution at the beginning of each day to strengthen my knowlege and problem solving skills.</p>
+<p>I look forward to challenging myself to a codewars solution at the beginning of each day to strengthen my knowledge and problem solving skills.</p>

 <h2>Optimizations</h2>